-The Campus of the Future competition is open to all U-M students (all majors, undergraduate and graduate) who are enrolled and post-doctoral fellows who are in residence at least a portion of the calendar year 2017.
+The Campus of the Future competition was open to all U-M students (all majors, undergraduate and graduate) who were enrolled and post-doctoral fellows who were in residence at least a portion of the calendar year 2017.

-Abstracts must be 500 words or less with one additional page allowed for figures/images and should include:
+Project abstracts were expected to be 500 words or less, with one additional page allowed for figures/images, and had to include:

 - A problem statement, proposed solution and approach.

-- How the project fits into at least one of the three scales — room-scale, building-scale or total campus (it can fit into more than one category).
+- A connection to at least one of the three scales: room-scale, building-scale or total campus.
+(Ideas could fit into more than one category.)

-- A description of the final deliverable: a written report, prototype, performance, visual representations, computer simulations, temporary bricks and mortar, pop-up exhibits, art installations, etc.
+- A description of the final deliverable, such as a written report, prototype, performance, visual representation, computer simulation, temporary bricks-and-mortar structure, pop-up exhibit, art installation, etc.

-- A description of any funds that would be required to complete the project (some funds are available on a need basis, not to exceed $2,000).
+- An estimate of any funds that would be required to complete the project.
+(Funding of $2,000 was available on a need basis.)

-- A two-minute video describing the project, including the problem statement, proposed solution and approach.
-It should include a presentation of the findings and/or a demonstration of the prototype in operation, as appropriate to the specific deliverable.
+- A two-minute video describing their project, including the problem statement, proposed solution and approach.
+Also required was a presentation of findings and/or a demonstration of the prototype in operation, as appropriate to the specific deliverable.

-- A description of any additional needs the team will need for the showcase (such as extra space, tables, AV, power, etc.)
+- A description of any additional needs the team would need for the showcase, such as extra space, tables, AV, power, etc.

-Each team will be given an assigned space at the showcase to exhibit their project.
-A team member must be present during the showcase to discuss the project and answer questions.
+An announcement of proposals that met these conditions – thereby qualifying for the project showcase – was made October 8.
+Each qualifying team was then assigned a space at the October 26 showcase to exhibit their project.
+A team member was present during this event to discuss each project and answer judges’ questions.

-Challenge: addresses a specific need or challenge within current higher education campuses.
+Challenge: addressed a specific need or challenge on current higher education campuses.

-Creativity and Innovation: imagines radically creative and innovative ways for addressing this need or challenge.
+Creativity and Innovation: imagined radically creative and innovative ways to respond to this need or challenge.

-Conceptual Development: addresses the need and proposed change in a thorough manner, having thought through in detail the issue at hand and the vision for change.
+Conceptual Development: proposed change in a thorough manner, having thought through in detail the issue at hand and the vision for change.

-Coherence: the idea has a clear and coherent form and is clearly and coherently expressed.
+Coherence: described the idea in a clear and coherent form that was clearly and coherently expressed.

-Consistency: the idea has core purpose(s) and there is consistency among its parts that connect back to core purpose(s).
+Consistency: demonstrated that the idea had a core purpose(s) and that there was consistency among its parts that connected back to that purpose(s).

-Changing Education: the extent to which this idea has the potential to transform how learning can happen.
+Changing Education: explained the extent to which the idea had the potential to transform how learning can happen.

-A nationally renowned panel of judges will award $25,000 in prizes to the best projects at the project showcase.
+A nationally renowned panel of judges awarded $30,000 in prizes to the best ideas at the project showcase.